dart-lang/test/pkgs/test/README.md

 will be run.
 You can also use the `-N` flag to run tests whose names contain a plain-text string.

+Alternatively, you can filter tests by name only for a specific file/directory by specifying a query on a path: `dart test "path/to/test.dart?name=test name"`.
+That ensures that the name filters applies to one path but not others.

 By default, tests are run in the Dart VM, but you can run them in the browser as well by passing `dart test -p chrome path/to/test.dart`. `test` will take care of starting the browser and loading the tests, and all the results will be